Deterministic WooCommerce execution infrastructure

 Render

-Receives an immutable snapshot from Core and produces output.
-Cannot modify state or trigger re-validation.
+A dedicated service operating independently from WooCommerce rendering.
+Receives an immutable snapshot from Core and produces product, cart, checkout, and thank-you page output.
+Cannot modify execution state or trigger re-validation.

 Control